JinjieNi/MegaDLMs/README.md

 # Project Structure

-MegaDLMs is built upon [Megatron-LM](https://github.com/NVIDIA/Megatron-LM/tree/main).
 We built an [interactive doc](https://deepwiki.com/JinjieNi/MegaDLMs) with DeepWiki to help you better understand this repo.

 ```
 mega-dlms/